-Valtrans, the FVRD's long range transportation study, has shown that over the next 20-30 years the valley road network will have to accommodate twice as many cars and trucks.
-This growth will be driven by many factors, including population growth within the region, growing linkages to other parts of the province, as well as the Fraser Valley's close proximity to the GVRD and increasingly the US border and market.
+Valtrans1, the FVRD long-range transportation study, has shown that over the next 20-30 years the valley road network will have to accommodate twice as many cars and trucks.
+This growth will be driven by many factors, including population growth within the region, growing linkages to other parts of the province, as well as the FVRD's close proximity to the GVRD and increasingly the US border and market.

 The demands on the regional road network are directly related to the dependency on private, single-occupancy vehicles.
-Even with significant improvements in transit, as supported by the RGS, it is projected that valley residents will continue to rely on the private single- occupancy vehicle for daily travel over the next 20-30 years.
+Even with significant improvements in transit, as supported by the RGS, it is projected that valley residents will continue to rely on the private single-occupancy vehicle for daily travel over the next 20-30 years.
 Therefore, significant improvements to the road network in the region will be required while policies and approaches are developed to widen transportation choices.

-As the population doubles, valley residents will require a wider range of available travel choices in order to decrease the reliance on the single-occupancy vehicle.
+As the population grows, valley residents will require a wider range of available travel choices in order to decrease reliance on the single-occupancy vehicle.
 However, increasing transportation choice does not imply an increase only in conventional bus service.
-The challenge of providing viable alternative travel choices to the single-occupancy automobile can also be met by encouraging walking and bicycling, and by continuing to broaden the range of transit services such as car/van pooling, shared-ride taxis, minibus shuttles, and the like.
+The challenge of providing viable alternative travel choices to the singleoccupancy automobile can also be met by encouraging walking and bicycling, and by continuing to broaden the range of transit services such as car/van pooling, sharedride, taxis, minibus shuttles, and the like.